US investors permitted

 When you’re running a gold storage operation, security is of course of paramount importance.
 However, that’s not the security we will focus on in this section.
 We will focus on the digital security.

 Vaultoro states on its website that only a very small percentage of its customers Bitcoins are held in hot wallets.
-Furthermore, they state that payout addresses are locked by the users of the exchange by 2FA (two-factor authentication).
+Furthermore, they state that the users of the exchange lock their respective payout addresses by using 2FA (two-factor authentication).
 Moreover, they match the hot wallets funded by their customers with their own funds in a “publicaly viewable hot wallet”.
 Finally, they publish the cold and hot wallets for the Bitcoins on its website for public scrutiny.

 Vaultoro’s security score is F, when performing the test at Observatory by Mozilla (https://observatory.mozilla.org/).
 This is below industry average when it comes to top crypto exchanges.